-Our Fourier analysis reveals that about 50% of our sample are barred spirals.
-We tested whether the barred and non-barred subsamples are different in terms of isolation (isolation parameters, i.e., tidal strengths for AMIGA galaxies were quantified in Verley et al. 2007a), absolute magnitude M_i , size a{25}^i and color (gi) (tabulated in Durbala et al. 2008).
+subsamples are different in terms of isolation (isolation parameters, i.e. tidal strengths for AMIGA galaxies were quantified in Verley et al. 2007a), absolute magnitude M_i , size a{25}^i and colour (g - i) (tabulated in Durbala et al. 2008).
 We find no statistical difference between barred and non-barred galaxies in terms of isolation measures.
-This is in agreement with the recent study of Li et al. (2009), where they report no clustering differences between barred and non-barred galaxies based on a large sample of n=675 SDSS spiral galaxies.
-The barred and nonbarred galaxies in our sample are very similar in absolute magnitude and size, the only statistically significant difference is found for the color (g-i), median colors are 0.88 and 0.72 for barred and unbarred, respectively.
-This is probably expected given the observed tendency of stellar bars to show higher contrast in red and near-IR filters (see section 3.1 of Kormendy & Kennicutt 2004 and references therein).
-And this is also tied to the fact that the color gets bluer from Sb to Sc, the earlier bin (Sb) having the largest fraction of barred galaxies (Durbala et al. 2008).
+This is in agreement with the recent study of Li et al. (2009), where they report no clustering differences between barred and non-barred galaxies in our sample and non-barred galaxies.
+The barred and non-barred galaxies in our sample are very similar in absolute magnitude and size, the only statistically significant difference is found for the colour (g - i), median colours are 0.88 and 0.72 for barred and unbarred, respectively.
+This is probably expected given the observed tendency of stellar bars to show higher contrast in red and near-IR filters (see section 3.1 of